Awia001/HippOS/README.md

 HippOS
 ======

-A Microkernel OS made to satisfy my curiosity
+A POSIX compliant Microkernel OS made in C to satisfy my curiosity.